Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 ## Drawbacks

-- Costumers may be confused by the config merge semantics behavior
+- Costumers may be confused by the configt merge semantics behavior
 - Costumers will not be able to tell from inspecting sources alone what is the provider version used to resolve resource types

 ## Alternatives